Create Custom Database Connections

 The following steps use an example for a MySQL database login script.

 - After toggling the Use my own database switch, the Database Action Scripts area is enabled.
 Make sure you are on the Login tab.

 - Use the Templates dropdown to select the MySQL database script template.

 The above script connects to a MySQL database and executes a query to retrieve the first user with

 With the bcrypt.compareSync method, it then validates that the passwords match, and if successful, returns an object containing the user profile information including id, nickname, and email.

 This script assumes that you have a users table containing these columns.
 The id returned by Login script is used to construct the user ID attribute of the user profile.

 You can store parameters, like the credentials required to connect to your database, in the Settings section below the script editor.
-These will be available to all of your scripts, and you can access them using the global configuration object.
+These will be available for all of your scripts, and you can access them using the

 You can access parameter values using the

 Use the added parameters in your scripts to configure the connection.
-For example, you might add the following the MySQL Login template:
+For example, you might add the following to the MySQL Login script: